 Epiploic Appendagitis

 A sudden belly ache can sideline even the healthiest person.
-Abdominal pain is a common symptom of many different conditions from mild to life threatening.
-Epiploic appendagitis is a rare condition that can cause severe belly pain.
+Abdominal pain is a common symptom of many different conditions from mild to life-threatening.
+Epiploic appendagitis (EA) is a rare condition that can cause severe belly pain.
 It happens when blood flow is cut off from an area of the colon.
 You may hear the condition called primary epiploic appendagitis.
 It can be mistaken for appendicitis or diverticulitis.

 About EA